 2026 Edition · Updated monthly · Independent research

-The Best Calorie Counter Apps, Tested and Ranked
+The Calorie Counter Standard

 What you get: independent reviews, head-to-head comparisons, and practical guides.
 No affiliates, no sponsored placements, no app paid to be here.

-- 15,000AI benchmark meals
+- 50weighed reference meals

-- 14countries
+- 21countries

 - 0sponsored placements